Carl W. Renstrom: Personal life

 Renstrom married four times.
 He divorced his first wife, Catherine A. Gannon, in 1953.
 She was the mother of his elder daughter, Vera Pearl Kirkwood.
 His second wife, Genevieve L. Taylor, died of leukemia in 1956.
 He divorced his third wife, Elizabeth Renstrom, in 1976.
 She was the mother of Renstrom's younger daughter, Elizabeth Ann "Lisa" Renstrom.
 In 1978, he married his fourth wife, Carmen Patricia de Alba, of Mexico City.
 Carmen was the mother of his only son, Carlos Rene Renstrom, who was four at the time of his father's death.

-Carl W. Renstrom died November 13, 1981 in Omaha, Nebraska and was buried in Forest Lawn Cemetery there.
+Carl W. Renstrom died November 13, 1981, in Omaha, Nebraska, and was buried in Forest Lawn Cemetery there.

 After his death, Renstrom's heirs sub-divided his 84-acre horse farm at 10001 Pacific Street in Omaha for redevelopment.
 Renstrom's mansion and 8-acres remained a private home, while the remaining land became apartments, office towers and the One Pacific Place shopping center.

 Elizabeth Ann "Lisa" Renstrom, Renstrom's youngest daughter, is a past president of The Sierra Club.

-Two of Renstrom's grandsons -- by his elder daughter, Vera Pearl Renstrom -- Cris and Curt Kirkwood, are founding members of the alternative punk rock band, Meat Puppets.
+Two of Renstrom's grandsons, by his elder daughter Vera Pearl Renstrom, are Cris and Curt Kirkwood, founding members of the alternative punk rock band Meat Puppets.